Haotian-Zhang-PKU/Proactive-Beamforming-MMFF/README.md

   .
   |- xN_yN
  ```
-The name of each sub directory is the coordinate of the vehicle at the next time instance, which is the label of MMFF-Net.
+The name of each sub directory is the coordinate of the vehicle's position at the next time instance, which is the label for training the MMFF-Net.
 The contents of the subdirectories are the RGB images, depth maps, and sub-6 GHz channel state information collected by RSU at a certain time instant and the time instant.
 The contents of the subdirectories are inputs for MMFF-Net.

 It is noted that there may be some differences in the results of different training processes.